 The grand piano is reserved for official university functions (i.e., student programs-endorsed events, trustee meetings, etc.), and is not otherwise meant to be moved from its permanent location in the lounge.
 There is a $50 fee for non-campus groups to use the piano at an event within Wheelock Student Center; use of the piano requires 72 hours advance notice.
 The piano is available for non-obtrusive playing of background music, suitable for the leisure and relaxation of users of the lounge.
 Otherwise, practice pianos are available through the Music Department.

 Piano tuning may be necessary, prior to an event, and is at the expense of the user.
-Piano tuning must be scheduled with the Assistant Director of Student Activities/Wheelock Student Center.
+Piano tuning must be scheduled with the Director of Student Life Operations.

 Food and beverages are allowed in all rooms of the Wheelock Student Center.
 Catering for events must be contracted through Dining and Conference Services.
 They require approximately one and one-half hour lead-time for setups.